chrisferrer/blog/_posts/2016-12-10-bullet-journaling.markdown

 <br>

-1. An Index: Your personal Table of Contents (e.g. Books, Product Management, Career Tips, etc) - you can note on which pages you mention these various topics.
+1. **1.
+An Index:** Your personal Table of Contents (e.g. Books, Product Management, Career Tips, etc) - you can note on which pages you mention these various topics.

-2. Rapid Logging: Short blurbs like todos with symbols.
+2. **2.
+Rapid Logging:** Short blurbs like todos with symbols.
 Bullets are short sentences that include Tasks, Events, and Notes
   * **Tasks:** Noted as • is essentially a to-do e.g. • Post new blog post.
 Once the task is completed you mark it as X, if it is migrated to a future date you add a >, or if it has been scheduled <
   * **Events:** A scheduled occasion signified with a checkbox e.g. Bought a flight home or Marie's Graduation
   * **Notes:** shown with a - can include ruminations, ideas, observations, etc.
-3. Daily Log: From work you need to get done to how many cups of water you had to things you need to push to tomorrow
+3. **3.
+Daily Log:** From work you need to get done to how many cups of water you had to things you need to push to tomorrow

-4. Monthly Log: Events, Goals, Calling your parents weekly, things you need plan for etc
+4. **4.
+Monthly Log:** Events, Goals, Calling your parents weekly, things you need plan for etc

-5. Future Log: Take a step back, a breath the or two and look at the year ahead - what are those big trips, milestones you hope to get to that will bubble up from your daily little wins?
+5. **5.
+Future Log:** Take a step back, a breath the or two and look at the year ahead - what are those big trips, milestones you hope to get to that will bubble up from your daily little wins?

-For more information go to __[BulletJournal][8]__ where they walk through the methods and modules in greater detail.
-Also check out __[r/bulletjournal][9]__ for inspiration and some jealousy.
+For more information go to _[BulletJournal][8]_ where they walk through the methods and modules in greater detail.
+Also check out _[r/bulletjournal][9]_ for inspiration and some jealousy.

 There's something invigorating about writing down your goals, revisiting those past and upcoming milestones even if they're flossing for a week straight or deploying that personal website.
-For more info on habit forming check out __[BrainPickings][10]__.
+For more info on habit forming check out _[BrainPickings][10]_.

 If you're still not convinced let me highlight in a buzzed fashion the TOP 5 reasons you should Bullet Journal